guardrails-ai/guardrails/docs/index.md

 `rail` is a flavor of XML that lets users specify:

-1. the expected structure and types of the LLM output (e.g. JSON)
+1. The expected structure and types of the LLM output (e.g. JSON),
-2. the quality criteria for the output to be considered valid (e.g. generated text should be bias-free, generated code should be bug-free)
+2. The quality criteria for the output to be considered valid (e.g. generated text should be bias-free, generated code should be bug-free),
-3. and corrective actions to be taken if the output is invalid (e.g. reask the LLM, filter out the invalid output, etc.)
+3. Corrective actions to be taken if the output is invalid (e.g. reask the LLM, filter out the invalid output, etc.)

 To learn more about the `rail` spec and the design decisions behind it, check out the [Rail Specification](rail/index.md).
 To learn how to write your own `rail` spec, check out [specifying `output` elements in RAIL](rail/output.md).